-- 1. Manage trails designated for motor vehicle use consistent with direction in FSM 2350. - 2.
-Use travel analysis (FSM 7712; FSH 7709.55, ch.
-20), conducted at an appropriate scale, to ensure that decisions to designate trails for motor vehicle use consider environmental, social, and economic impacts and to preserve areas of opportunity on each administrative unit for non-motorized recreational experiences.
+1. Manage trails designated for motor vehicle use or OSV use consistent with direction in FSM 2350.

+2. Use travel analysis (FSM 7712; FSH 7709.55, ch.
+14 and 20), conducted at an appropriate scale, to ensure that decisions to designate trails for motor vehicle use or OSV use consider environmental, social, and economic impacts and to preserve areas of opportunity on each administrative unit for non-motorized recreational experiences.

-7703.14 - Considerations in Designating Areas for Motor Vehicle Use
+7703.14 - Considerations in Designating Areas for Motor Vehicle Use or OSV Use